 The answers to question 2 reveal another point of difference between Christensen’s and Henderson’s theories:

-Christiansen advocates for independent autonomous units, using Boeing’s famous Skunk Works as an example.
+Christiansen advocates for independent autonomous units, using Lockheed’s famous Skunk Works as an example.
 He asserts that, in order to be successful, independent units “cannot be forced to compete with projects in the mainstream organization for resources.
 Because values are the criteria by which prioritization decisions are made, projects that are inconsistent with a company’s mainstream values will naturally be accorded lowest priority.
 Whether the independent organization is physically separate is less important than is its independence from the normal resource allocation process.”
 (The Innovator’s Dilemma)

 Henderson recommends integration — a culture and practice in which organizations examine and question the implicit linkages in how they operate, evolve them to meet business needs, and readily assimilate linkages that emerge or are acquired.
 This approach enables firms to respond to both demand- and supply-side disruption.
 However, “to proactively use integration to prevent disruption often involves sacrificing short-term competitiveness and even market leadership” and, as a result, Gans argued is best used by companies operating in industries where disruption is frequent.